 How is 50,000 to 100,000 CFU/mL Enterococcus faecalis interpreted in urine tests?

-This range in urine samples typically points to an infection, especially if the sample is a clean-catch midstream specimen.
-The bacterial load helps healthcare providers assess infection severity and decide on treatment options based on symptoms and clinical history.
+This range in urine samples may point to infection, especially if the specimen is well collected and the patient has urinary symptoms.
+The bacterial load helps healthcare providers assess the likelihood of infection and decide whether treatment, repeat testing, or observation makes the most sense.

 Can 50,000 to 100,000 CFU/mL Enterococcus faecalis be contamination?